 In 1962, the second charter for metropolitan government was approved, proposing two levels of service provision: the General Services District and the Urban Services District, to provide for a differential in tax levels.

-In 1964, Congress passed civil rights legislation.
+In 1964, Congress passed civil rights legislation, but tensions continued as society was slow to change.

-In 1965, Congress passed civil rights legislation.
+In 1965, Congress passed civil rights legislation, but tensions continued as society was slow to change.

-In January 1966, the temperature at Old Hickory reached a low of −10 °F (−23.3 °C).
+In January 1966, the temperature in Old Hickory reached a low of −10 °F (−23.3 °C).

 By 1966 the Metro Council abandoned the grade a year plan and completely desegregated the entire school system at one time.